gnsgns6/CalcNow/README.md

 ## Installation

-To install CalcNow, simply download the latest release from the [Microsoft Store](https://www.microsoft.com/store/apps/9WZDNCRFHVN5).
+To install CalcNow, simply download the latest release from the [Github] : (https://github.com/gnsgns6/CalcNow/).

 ## Usage